epdm/epdm.github.io/taguchi.md

 Taguchi
 -------

-Tahuchi defines quality as the loss imparted by the product to society from the time the product is shipped.
+Taguchi defines quality as the loss imparted by the product to society from the time the product is shipped.
 Quality loss occurs when a product deviates from target or nominal values.